How to Pretreat Carpet Before Steam Cleaning – An Easy 4-Step Guide

 Joking aside, the reason why you have to clear the room where you plan to perform steam cleaning is of a practical nature.

-Namely, you don’t want to run the steam cleaner over and around various objects that may be covering layers of the very same dirt you want to remove.
+Namely, you don’t want have to run the steam cleaner over and around various objects that may actually be covering up the very same dirt you want to remove.

-So get down to business and remove all the furniture.
+So get down to business and remove all the paraphernalia sitting around and all the removable furniture you can manage.

 This will only make you discover that there is even more stuff to remove if you want this steam cleaning thing to be done right.

-So pick up all the toys, coins, socks… Everything that might interfere with the straight long swipes you’ll be doing with the steam cleaner later MUST GO.
+So pick up all the toys, coins, socks… Everything that might interfere with the long, straight strokes you’ll be doing with the steam cleaner later MUST GO.

 “Go where”, you might be wondering now.